jjs564-gif/Interactive-Lab-Hub/Lab 2/README.md

 As always, make sure you document contributions and ideas from others (and AI) explicitly in your writeup.

+**Collaboration and AI Acknowledgment: I completed Lab 2 Part 2 collaboratively with Gal Alon.
+We worked together on selecting and developing the water accumulation clock concept, implementing and testing the design, and producing the final demonstration.
+We used Claude as an AI assistance tool during coding to help develop, debug, and refine portions of the Python implementation.
+We reviewed and tested the resulting code on the Raspberry Pi to produce the submitted clock.**

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 Make sure the page for the group turn in is linked to your personal Interactive Lab Hub page.